Introduction

 Manipulating symbol properties

-In the APP6 and MS2525 standards, the visualization of a symbol depends on the type of the symbol, as well as on a variety of symbol attributes.
-For example, a symbol can have an affiliation such as "Friend", "Neutral", or "Hostile", or it can show the status of an action: an action is "Planned" or "Anticipated", for example.
+In the APP6 and MS2525 standards, the visualization of a symbol depends on the type of the symbol, and on a variety of symbol attributes.
+For example, a symbol can have an affiliation such as "Friend", "Neutral", or "Hostile", or it can show the status of an action.
+An action can have a "Planned" or "Anticipated" status, for example.

 The military symbology standard defines which modifiers are allowed for each symbol.
 The section Using a hierarchical symbology explains how you can import a symbology standard, and retrieve particular symbols for it.
 These components do not allow you to edit any properties, however.